ryantd42/NY-Legislative-Git/2023/S2566B-2023/bill.md

  the registered organization shall dispose of any electronically recorded [prescription] information in such manner as the board  shall  by  regu- lation require.
+  §  8.
+Paragraph (b) of subdivision 5 of section 34 of the cannabis law is amended to read as follows:
   (b) When dispensing medical cannabis to a certified patient or  desig- nated  caregiver,  the registered organization[: (i)] shall not dispense an amount greater than [a sixty-day supply to a certified patient  until the  certified patient has exhausted all but a seven day supply provided pursuant to a previously issued certification; and (ii) shall verify the information in subparagraph (i) of  this  paragraph  by  consulting  the prescription  monitoring  program registry under] THE AMOUNTS AUTHORIZED IN SECTION THIRTY-ONE OF this article.
-  §  7.
+  § 9.
 Subdivision 3 of section 37 of the cannabis  law  is  amended  to read as follows:
   3. The board shall [report every two years, beginning two years after the effective date of this article, to the governor and the  legislature on]  COLLECT  DATA AND PUBLISH INFORMATION RELATED TO the medical use of cannabis under this article and make appropriate recommendations IN  ITS ANNUAL REPORT.
-  § 8.
+  § 10.
 Section 41 of the cannabis law is amended to read as follows:
   §  41.
 Home  cultivation  of  medical cannabis.
 1. Certified patients [twenty-one] EIGHTEEN years of age or older may cultivate  cannabis  for personal  MEDICAL  use.
 Designated caregivers twenty-one years of age or older, caring for certified  patients  either  younger  than  twenty-one years  of  age  or  whose physical or cognitive impairments prevent them from cultivating cannabis,  may  cultivate  cannabis  for  use  by  such patients,  provided  that no other caregiver is growing for said patient or patients.
 [All cultivation] CULTIVATION under this section  shall  be in  accordance  with section 222.15 of the penal law and any regulations made by the board, provided that the maximum number of cannabis plants a designated caregiver is authorized to grow is proportionately  increased for each patient they are growing for.
-  2. NOTHING IN THIS SECTION SHALL BE CONSTRUED TO PERMIT ANY  CERTIFIED PATIENT OR DESIGNATED CAREGIVER TO SELL ANY CULTIVATED CANNABIS PRODUCED
- S. 2566--A  9

- BY ANY CANNABIS PLANT WHICH IS OR WAS CULTIVATED FOR A CERTIFIED PATIENT PURSUANT  TO  THIS  SECTION  TO  ANY OTHER PERSON, EVEN IF THE CERTIFIED PATIENT NO LONGER NEEDS OR WANTS  SUCH  CANNABIS;  PROVIDED  HOWEVER,  A CERTIFIED  PATIENT  OR  DESIGNATED CAREGIVER SHALL BE AUTHORIZED TO GIVE SUCH CULTIVATED CANNABIS TO ANOTHER CERTIFIED  PATIENT  IN  THE  AMOUNTS AUTHORIZED  BY SECTION THIRTY-ONE OF THIS ARTICLE.
-ANY CERTIFIED PATIENT OR DESIGNATED CAREGIVER WHO IS  FOUND  TO  BE  SELLING  SUCH  CULTIVATED CANNABIS  FOR  COMPENSATION  OR OTHER REMUNERATION MAY BE SUBJECT TO ANY RELEVANT PENALTIES IN THIS CHAPTER, THE PENAL LAW, AND THE TAX LAW.
+  2. NOTHING IN THIS SECTION SHALL BE CONSTRUED TO PERMIT ANY CERTIFIED PATIENT OR DESIGNATED CAREGIVER TO SELL ANY CULTIVATED CANNABIS PRODUCED BY ANY CANNABIS PLANT WHICH IS OR WAS CULTIVATED FOR A CERTIFIED PATIENT PURSUANT TO THIS SECTION TO ANY OTHER  PERSON,  EVEN  IF  THE  CERTIFIED PATIENT  NO  LONGER  NEEDS  OR  WANTS SUCH CANNABIS; PROVIDED HOWEVER, A CERTIFIED PATIENT OR DESIGNATED CAREGIVER SHALL BE  AUTHORIZED  TO  GIVE SUCH  CULTIVATED  CANNABIS  TO  ANOTHER CERTIFIED PATIENT IN THE AMOUNTS AUTHORIZED BY SECTION THIRTY-ONE OF THIS ARTICLE.
+ANY CERTIFIED  PATIENT OR  DESIGNATED  CAREGIVER  WHO  IS  FOUND  TO BE SELLING SUCH CULTIVATED
+ S. 2566--B  9

+ CANNABIS FOR COMPENSATION OR OTHER REMUNERATION MAY BE  SUBJECT  TO  ANY RELEVANT PENALTIES IN THIS CHAPTER, THE PENAL LAW, AND THE TAX LAW.
-  § 9.
+  §  11.
 Subdivision  4 of section 42 of the cannabis law is amended to read as follows:
   4.  (a)  [Certification  applications]  CERTIFICATIONS,  certification forms[,]  AND  any certified patient OR DESIGNATED CAREGIVER information contained within a database[,  and  copies  of  registry  identification cards]  shall  be  deemed  exempt  from public disclosure under sections eighty-seven and eighty-nine of the public officers law.
 Upon  specific request  by  a  certified patient to the office, the office shall verify the requesting patient's status as a  valid  certified  patient  to  the patient's  school  or  employer  or  other  designated  party, to ensure compliance with the protections afforded by this section.
   (b) The name, contact information, and other information  relating  to practitioners [registered with the board] CERTIFYING PATIENTS under this article  shall  be  public  information  and  shall be maintained on the board's website accessible to the public in searchable form.
 However, if a practitioner notifies the board in writing that [he or she does]  THEY DO  not  want  [his  or her] THEIR name and other information disclosed, that practitioner's name and other information shall thereafter  not  be public  information  or  maintained  on  the board's website, unless the practitioner cancels the request.
-  § 10.
+  § 12.
 Article 33-A of the public health law is REPEALED.
-  § 11.
-The commissioner of health, the executive director of the office of  cannabis  management  and  the  commissioner  of education, or their designees, shall work  in  conjunction  to  expeditiously  transfer  any records,  documents  and papers of the controlled substances therapeutic research act and the Antonio G. Olivieri controlled substances therapeu- tic research program repealed by section  ten  of  this  act,  from  the department  of health to the office of cannabis management and the state archives.
-  § 12.
-Section 12 of chapter 90 of the laws of 2014 amending the public
- health law, the tax law, the state finance  law,  the  general  business law,  the  penal  law and the criminal procedure law relating to medical use of marihuana, as amended by chapter 92  of  the  laws  of  2021,  is amended to read as follows:
-  §  12.
-This act shall take effect immediately; provided, however that sections one, three, four, five, six, seven-a[,] AND eight[,  nine,  ten and  eleven]  of this act shall expire and be deemed repealed [fourteen] NINE years after such date; provided  that  the  amendments  to  section 171-a of the tax law made by section seven of this act shall take effect on the same date and in the same manner as section 54 of part A of chap- ter  59  of  the  laws  of 2014 takes effect and shall not expire and be deemed repealed; and provided, further, that the amendments to  subdivi- sion  5  of section 410.91 of the criminal procedure law made by section eleven of this act shall not affect the expiration and  repeal  of  such section and shall expire and be deemed repealed therewith.
   § 13.
-This act shall take effect immediately; provided, however that sections one, two, three, four, five, six, eight and nine  of  this  act
- S. 2566--A  10
+The commissioner of health, the executive director of the office of cannabis management and  the  commissioner  of  education,  or  their designees,  shall  work  in  conjunction  to  expeditiously transfer any records, documents and papers of the controlled  substances  therapeutic research act and the Antonio G. Olivieri controlled substances therapeu- tic  research  program  repealed by section twelve of this act, from the department of health to the office of cannabis management and the  state archives prior to such repeal.

- shall take effect on the ninetieth day after it shall have become a law;
- and  provided,  further,  that sections ten and eleven of this act shall take effect on the one hundred eightieth day after it shall have  become a law.
+  §  14.
+This act shall take effect immediately; provided, however that sections one, three, four, five, six, seven and ten of  this  act  shall take  effect  on the ninetieth day after it shall have become a law; and provided, further, that section twelve of this act shall take effect  on the  one  hundred  eightieth  day  after it shall have become a law; and provided, further, that sections two and eight of this  act  shall  take effect eighteen months after it shall have become a law.